andreyvolobuev/Goctopus/README.md

 ```

 *Please note that Goctopus requires the following environment variables to be set in order to work*
-- WS_HOST: hostname or ip that the server will run on
+- WS_HOST (flag --host): hostname or ip that the server will run on
-- WS_PORT: port that the server will listen to
+- WS_PORT (flag --port): port that the server will listen to
-- WS_WORKERS: number of workers (goroutines) that will process the websocket connections.
+- WS_WORKERS (flag --workers): number of workers (goroutines) that will process the websocket connections.
 Each takes about 8kb of RAM
-- WS_MSG_EXPIRE: if a message is sent from backend but Goctopus can't find a corresponding connection from frontend, then it will keep the message for this amount of time and if the requested user finally joins then the message will be delivered
+- WS_MSG_EXPIRE (flag --expire): if a message is sent from backend but Goctopus can't find a corresponding connection from frontend, then it will keep the message for this amount of time and if the requested user finally joins then the message will be delivered
-- WS_LOGIN: login required from backend to send POST-requests
+- WS_LOGIN (flag --login): login required from backend to send POST-requests
-- WS_PASSWORD: password required from backend to send POST-requests
+- WS_PASSWORD (flag --password): password required from backend to send POST-requests
-- WS_AUTH_URL: forward incomming requests from frontend to this URL in order to authorize a request
+- WS_AUTH_URL (flag --auth): forward incomming requests from frontend to this URL in order to authorize a request

 ### API